 • 38 - 40 weeks of pregnancy, the uterus is significantly lowered, and AMD is about 28 centimeters.

-Increased size of the uterus
+Increase in the size of the uterus

-What happens to the uterus after giving birth?
+What happens to the uterus after childbirth?

-What happens to the uterus after the birth of the child?
-Reduction of the uterus after childbirth begins in a few minutes after the birth of a child.
-Immediately after delivery, an intensive contraction of the uterus begins to occur in order to separate from the wall and leave the latter.
-In the first few hours after the birth of the baby, the height of the uterine fundus is about twenty centimeters.
-Next, the uterus will drop about one centimeter per day for about two weeks.
-In the event that the contraction of the uterus after delivery is normal, the indicators will be approximately the following:
+What happens to the uterus after birth?baby?
+Uterine contraction after childbirth begins within a few minutes of the baby's birth.
+Immediately after childbirth, intensive contraction of the uterus begins to occur so that the placenta separates and moves away from its wall.
+In the first few hours after the birth of the baby, the height of the fundus of the uterus is approximately twenty centimeters.
+Then the uterus will descend approximately one centimeter per day for about two weeks.
+If the contraction of the uterus after childbirth occurs normally, the indicators will be approximately as follows:

 • The second day after birth - VDM is approximately 14 - 15 centimeters.